fenago/apache-solr/lab_guides/Lab_1.md

 breath to take a deep dive into Solr—a scalable, flexible, and enterprise NoSQL search platform!

-We will go through the following topics in this chapter:
+We will go through the following topics in this lab:

 -   Introduction to Solr
 -   Why Solr?